shipra0007/Shikshit-India/README.md

 # Shikshit-India
-It is a payment gateway demo NGO website for education.
+It is a payment gateway demo NGO website for education developed using HTML, CSS, Bootstrap and Javascript.